-(a) Consists of shares of restricted stock actually issued in settlement of the performance-based restricted stock unit awards granted for fiscal 2011 and 2012.
-The restricted shares vest 100% two years after the last day of fiscal year for which the restricted stock units were awarded.
-The restricted shares will be forfeited in their entirety if the executive officer departs the Company before the end of the vesting period.
+The restricted shares will be forfeited in their entirety if the executive officer departs the company before the end of the vesting period.
 The vesting of the units and restricted shares may be accelerated upon the occurrence of certain events described below under "Potential Payments Upon Termination or Change in Control".

-(b) Based on closing market price of our common stock as of the most recently completed fiscal year of \$37.20 per share.

-(c) Represents stock options granted on May 13, 2008, which became exercisable on May 13, 2011, the third anniversary of the date of grant.
+- (b) Based on closing market price of our common stock as of the most recently completed fiscal year-end of \$39.95 per share. - (c) Represents stock options granted on June 10, 2009, which became exercisable on June 10, 2012, the third anniversary of the date of grant.